sruthivijay/Flask_app-Digit_recognizer/README.md

 This model is trained with MNSIT dataset.
 Model is developed using CNN-Keras.

-Tu run it locally follow the below steps. git clone https://github.com/sruthivijay/Flask_app-Digit_recognizer.git
+To run it locally follow the below steps. git clone https://github.com/sruthivijay/Flask_app-Digit_recognizer.git

 Navigate to the directory